LimpidCrypto/xrpl-trading/README.md

 classDef wallet fill:#0003ba;
 class Alice wallet;
 ```
-Alice now looks if there is a payment path available that is efficient enough, so that the arbitrage opportunity is still profitable.
+Alice then looks if there is a payment path available that is efficient enough, so that the arbitrage opportunity is still profitable.
 If it is the example would look like something like this:
 ```mermaid
 flowchart TB
 Head(Profit of 0.2 XRP)